Biden's abortion shift tests the politics of his faith

 In the East, West and South, Catholic voters were nearly as likely as voters in those regions overall to believe abortion should usually or always be legal.
 But Midwestern Catholics, whom Democrats need to perform well with to stay competitive in a general election, were significantly less likely than regional voters overall to hold those more permissive views on abortion, 47% versus 58%.

-The truest test of Biden's ability to stay dominant with Catholic voters isn't likely to come unless he makes it to a general election against Trump.
-If that happens, conservatives are likely to try to use the Democrat's shift on abortion against him.
+The truest test of Biden's ability to stay dominant with Catholic voters, often viewed as one of the few remaining swing demographics in a polarized electorate, isn't likely to come unless he makes it to a general election against Trump.
+In the event of a Biden-Trump matchup, when Catholic voters in the upper Midwest would be key, conservatives are likely to try to use the Democrat's shift on abortion against him.

+The Republican National Committee lambasted Biden as overly beholden to his party's liberal base in the immediate aftermath of his shift on abortion funding, which he announced amid an outcry from the left over new state laws limiting women's ability to end pregnancies.
+Ralph Reed, the well-known conservative evangelical strategist working to help reelect Trump, lashed out at Biden for showing that "for him, politics trumps principle" and later predicted to reporters that Biden would pay a price with Catholic bishops for his move.

 "Whether you like it or not, the consensus in America is abortion is legal and available, and no one has to pay for anyone else's abortion or participate in anyone else's abortion," John Carr, a former longtime adviser to the bishops, said in a recent interview.